snitch-org/snitch/README.md

 If _snatch_ detects that exceptions are not available (or is configured with exceptions disabled, by setting `SNATCH_WITH_EXCEPTIONS` to `0`), then

  1. Test macros that check exceptions being thrown will not be defined.
  2. `REQUIRE_*()` and `FAIL()` macros will simply use `return` to abort execution.
-As a consequence, if these macros are used inside lambda functions, they will only abort execution of the lambda and not of the actual test case.
+As a consequence, if these macros are used inside functions other than the test case function, they will only abort execution of the current function, and not of the actual test case.
 Therefore, these macros should only be used in the immediate body of the test case, or simply not at all.

 ### Header-only build